Friday, September 6, 2019

 The DGA, an Extraordinary Venue

 The extensive DGA Theater renovation took about six months to complete.
-The upgrades were designed by film directors to make the audience feel as if they are inside the movie or behind the screen.
-The French Film Festival will be the first event hosted at the renovated DGA theaters and to offer this experience to the public who love foreign films.
+The upgrades were designed by film directors to make the audience feel as if they were inside the movie or behind the screen.
+The French Film Festival will be the first event hosted at the renovated DGA theaters to offer this experience to the public who love foreign films.

 COLCOA Press Conference.
 Photo: José Alberto Hermosillo ©2019 Festival in LA.